Sundsvallskommun/api-service-digital-registered-letter/README.md

    - Purpose: Used for translating between party id and legal id.
    - Repository: https://github.com/Sundsvallskommun/api-service-party
    - Setup Instructions: See documentation in repository above for installation and configuration steps.

+   *Kivra*

+   - Purpose: Used for sending digital registered letters.
+   - Setup Instructions: Ensure you have the necessary credentials and configuration for Kivra.
+Refer to the [Kivra API documentation](https://developer.kivra.se/) for more details.
 4. **Build and run the application:**

 - Using Maven: